Larynx surgery at St. Vincent’s addresses certain conditions and problems of the larynx.

 - Total laryngectomy (complete removal the larynx).
 This requires the surgeon to make an permanent opening in the neck, or tracheotomy, for breathing.
 A speech therapist is able to instruct the patient in how to make sounds in different ways that assist in speaking again.
 Full healing takes approximately two weeks.

-St. Vincent's Medicial Center: Surgical expertise when you need it most.
+St. Vincent's Medcial Center: Surgical expertise when you need it most.

 To find a St. Vincent’s physician who can discuss your health concerns or those of a loved one, please click on our FIND A DOCTOR tool and search by specialty, practice, location or keyword.
 We’re here to help you locate the medical expert you need.